cieranholmes/cieranholmes/README.md

 ## More about me...
 - Avid hiker, reader and gym-goer
-- Keen interest in modding videogames (Minecraft Java Edition etc.)
+- Keen interest in modding videogames (Minecraft Java Edition specifically)
 - Loves the ocean but gets viciously sea-sick everytime I go on a boat

 > *Oh well.
 Whatever happens, happens.*